 Why Take a Structured Settlement?

-A structured settlement offers guaranteed financial security to accident victims and their families.
-A structured settlement involves a customized stream of payments, a structured settlement provides long-term stable tax-free income, for a period of years or a lifetime.
-Unlike other income annuities. a structured annuity can have multiple payment streams to address multiple needs in a single contract.
+A structured settlement offers guaranteed financial security to personal injury victims, wrongful death survivors and their families.
+A structured settlement involves a customized stream of payments, provides long-term stable tax-free income, for a period of years or a lifetime.
+Unlike other income annuities. a structured settlement annuity can have multiple payment streams to address multiple needs in a single contract.